danwent/Perspectives/README.md

 To test Perspectives:

-* Use 'make test' to build and install the Perspectives extension, as above
+* Use 'make test' to build Perspectives.xpi.
+* Install the plugin and restart the browser.
-* Open chrome://perspectives/content/test/test.html in your browser
+* Open the following URL: [```chrome://perspectives/content/test/test.html```](chrome://perspectives/content/test/test.html)
-* Press the 'Run Tests' button
+* Press the 'Run Tests' button.
+* Optional: If you want to run the testcases without chrome privileges (i.e. without reinstalling) follow the instruction in [issue #130 - Extract test cases which require no chrome privileges](https://github.com/danwent/Perspectives/issues/130).

 Test results will be displayed on the page.

 Some tests are performed at build time - e.g. checking the localization files for the correct format and contents.
 All tests of the javascript code are run inside the extension - for security reasons they must be installed along with other extension files.